dondenoncourt/aws_ses_bounce_mini_app/README.md

 ## Configure Verified Senders

 When your application is ready to respond to AWS-SES callbacks, it’s then time to configure AWS-SES.
 The first step is to add and verify sender email addresses.
-From AWS SES [home page](https://console.aws.amazon.com/ses/home), on the left panel of the SES page, click on the Email Addresses link and, in the center panel, click on the Verify a New Email Address button.
+From AWS SES [home page](https://console.aws.amazon.com/ses/home), on the left panel, click on the Email Addresses link and, in the center panel, click on the Verify a New Email Address button.
 Enter the address and click the Verify This Email Address button.

 ![Alt text](/public/images/ses_verify_email.png?raw=true)